sahwar/code-of-conduct/README.md

 5. If I think you are wrong, I will let you know.
 I might give an explanation of my actions.
 6. If you want to harm me, I would like to know your reasons, please e-mail me and write in Spanish or English.
 7. If you want to harm me, please limit your scope to my body, my possessions, my data, or my reputation.
-8. If you want to harm me, please strictly avoid any harm to anyone related to me.
-I don't want anyone to be hurt for their association with me.
+8. If you want to harm me, please strictly avoid any harm to anyone associated with me.
-8. If you try to hurt me, I will try to defend myself.
+9. If you try to hurt me, I will try to defend myself.

 ## Reference